pebblecode/pebblecode.github.io/vertical-insurance.md

 title: Insurance
 permalink: /insurance/
 colour: blue
+extraclasses: insurance

 ## Hero Content
-hero-title: DIGITAL TRANSFORMATION IN INSURANCE IS COMING...
+hero-title: Insuring the future...
 hero-subtitle: "At pebble {code} we have been part of the digital transformation revolution for years and we have learnt a lot about what works, and what does not.
 We have also seen industries that have embraced the change early, and those that still have a long way to go.<br /><br />
 It is common knowledge that there are a lot of big businesses in the insurance industry that are only now starting to look at the true competitive advantage you can have by embracing and pushing the boundaries of digital.
 <br /><br />